informatics-isi-edu/deriva-workbench/docs/usage.md

-The workbench currently provides enhanced support for a few key annotations, including `visible-columns`, `visible-foreign-keys`, `source-definitions`, `table-display`, `citation`, and `display`.
+The workbench currently provides enhanced support for a few key annotations, including `visible-columns`, `visible-foreign-keys`, `source-definitions`, `table-display`, `citation`, `display`, and `foreign-key`.
 For all other annotations, the workbench will fall back to the JSON editor.

 #### a.
 Editing `visible-columns`